Coverage-Based Debloating for Java Bytecode: Results

 Interestingly, there are only \np{12} assertion related exceptions (\np{11} \texttt{Assert} and \np{1} \texttt{AssertionError}).
-Therefore, \jdbl does not change the behavior of the clients significantly, \ie, only \np{12} assertions are triggered that verify behavior change in the clients.
-Having runtime exceptions that are triggered during the executions of the clients is less harmful than having behavior changes that are not verified during the execution of the clients, since the runtime exceptions can be monitored and the execution stops the execution of the client, where a behavior change can stay hidden and corrupt the state of the clients.
+Having runtime exceptions that are triggered during the executions of the clients is less harmful than having behavior changes.
+The runtime exceptions can be monitored and handled while running the client, while a behavior change can stay hidden and corrupt the state of the clients.\\